 They also take charge of assigning tasks and delegating work within the team.
 To make sure that the organization is kept, leaders also keep track of the progress.
 They also motivate the team towards accomplishing the goals that have been set.

-Another set of strengths that set leaders apart from the poor leaders are their ability to problem solve.
-This skillset requires a keen eye to notice issues and gather relevant information necessary to analyze the problem.
+Another set of strengths that sets leaders apart from poor leaders is their ability to solve problems.
+This skill set requires a keen eye to notice issues and gather relevant information necessary to analyze the problem.

 Leaders are also gifted with the ability to see relationships and connections between situations and events.
 These enable the leader to draw out possible solutions to the problem.
 Paired with their execution skills, leaders choose the best solution and follow through with it.